XraySpectroscopy/xafsorg/docs/tutorials.rst

 of the links to presentations here are from training workshops.

-A partial list of websites with introductory and tutorial pages on XAFS
+A partial list of external websites with introductory and tutorial pages on XAFS

   * `XAFS Tutorials`_ from Grant Bunker, Illinois Institute of Technology